micycle1/PeasyGradients/README.md

 ## Interpolation: Easing Functions
 Easing functions affect how the colours between two adjacent colour stops are composed.

 For example, with *linear* interpolation, a point in a `Gradient` which is midway between 2 colour stops is composed of 50% of the first colour and 50% of the second colour — there is a linear relationship between its position and the weighting of colour it receives from each colour stop.
 Other easing functions are non-linear (for example a point closer to one colour stop may in some cases receive more colour from the second colour stop) which can result in more interesting gradients.

 Certain easing functions suit some gradient types better than others — for example, the `BOUNCE` function works well with polygon gradients but rather more poorly with linear gradients.
 Therefore, as with colour spaces, experimentation with different interpolation functions is encouraged.

 ```
 todo code xample
 ```

-These are results:

-[image]

 These are the the available interpolation easing functions in PeasyGradients (accessible via the `Interpolation` enum):